cdepillabout/open-blog-posts/2021-12-20-purescript-package-set-with-hashes.md

 idea of package sets, but more flexible and featureful.

-The above RFC and PR was not accepted on the grounds that new features won't be added to the package sets repo.
+The above RFC and PR was not accepted on the grounds that new features won't be added to the package sets repository.
 Also, the PureScript Registry will contain hashes for package versions.
 It doesn't sound like there is a firm release date for the Registry, but Fabrizio says that they'd like to [get the Registry working sometime in December 2021](https://github.com/purescript/package-sets/issues/1042#issuecomment-981626792).

-However, if you'd like have PureScript package sets buildable with a system that requires hashed inputs (like Nix), you may want to take a look at the this issue: <https://github.com/cdepillabout/purescript2nix/issues/4>
+However, if you'd like have old PureScript package sets buildable with a system that requires hashed inputs (like Nix), you may want to take a look at the this issue: <https://github.com/cdepillabout/purescript2nix/issues/4>